SumoLogic/sumologic-documentation/docs/integrations/google/app-engine.md

 ## Log Types

 The App uses:
-* Google Cloud Audit Logs — These logs track events on multiple GCP services, including Compute Engine, IAM and App Engine.
+* Google Cloud Audit Logs — These logs track events on multiple GCP services, including Compute Engine, IAM and App Engine
-* App Engine Request Logs — These logs provide information about each request in App Engine, including the external IP address making the request.
+* App Engine Request Logs — These logs provide information about each request in App Engine, including the external IP address making the request

 ## Collect Logs for the Google App Engine App